 Ticks keep not only spreading, but they are also active much longer because the winters are getting shorter.
 So tick protection is more important than ever.
 There are natural tick repellents that use essential oils to ward off ticks, and synthetic tick repellents that use chemicals like DEET to protect you from ticks and possibly harmful tick bites.

-Do these different tick repellents really make a difference?
-Let’s briefly explore the differences between natural and synthetic tick repellents, including the pros and cons of each type of product and how effective they are at warding off ticks.
+Do these different repellents really make a difference or do they all work the same on bugs?
+Let’s briefly explore the differences between natural vs synthetic tick repellents, including the pros and cons of each type of product and how effective they are at warding off ticks.